Harmanpreet Singh: Rise to excellence (2021–2022)

-In 2021–22 Men's FIH Pro League match against England, Harmanpreet scored his 100th goal.
-He went to score a Hat-trick in the same match which helped his team to win the match 4–3.
-He then scored 2 goals in the match against Germany which helped his team win the match 3–0.
+In the 2021–22 Pro League match against England, Singh scored his 100th goal.
+He went to score a hat-trick in the same match helping his team to win the match 4–3.
+He then scored two goals against Germany which helped his team win the match 3–0.
+In modern AstroTurf hockey he has scored most international goals for India.